 15. Use wood to soften a rough luxe finish

-16. Opt for complementary shades of the same colour
+16. Opt for complementary shades of the same color

-Using various, complementary shades of the same colour is an easy way to add interest to a space without overdoing it and, in turn, detracting from the simplicity of your desired scheme.
+Using various, complementary shades of the same color is an easy way to add interest to a space without overdoing it and, in turn, detracting from the simplicity of your desired scheme.